-Hines REIT commenced its initial public offering in June 2004 and has raised \$2.6 billion through three public offerings since inception.
+Hines REIT has raised approximately \$2.7 billion through public offerings of its common stock, including shares of its common stock offered pursuant to its dividend reinvestment plan, since Hines REIT commenced its initial public offering in June 2004.
 The Company commenced a \$150.0 million offering of shares of its common stock under its dividend reinvestment plan on July 1, 2010, which closed on June 30, 2012, immediately prior to the commencement of the Company's new \$300.0 million offering of shares of its common stock under its dividend reinvestment plan on July 1, 2012.
 The Company refers to both offerings of shares under its dividend reinvestment plan collectively as the "DRP Offering."
-From inception of the DRP Offering through March 31, 2013, Hines REIT received gross offering proceeds of \$138.0 million from the sale of 16.5 million shares through the DRP Offerings other than those related to shares issued under its dividend reinvestment plan.
-On April 1, 2013, Hines REIT received gross offering proceeds of \$11.2 million from the sale of 1.5 million shares through the DRP Offering.
+From inception of the DRP Offering through June 30, 2013, Hines REIT received gross offering proceeds of \$149.2 million from the sale of 17.9 million shares through the DRP Offering.
+Based on market conditions and other considerations, the Company does not currently expect to commence any future offerings other than those related to shares issued under its dividend reinvestment plan.
+On July 1, 2013, Hines REIT received gross offering proceeds of \$5.9 million from the sale of 0.9 million shares through the DRP Offering.

 Hines REIT contributes all net proceeds from its public offerings to the Operating Partnership in exchange for partnership units in the Operating Partnership.
-As of March 31, 2013 and December 31, 2012, Hines REIT owned a 94.6% and 94.7% general partner interest, respectively, in the Operating Partnership.
-Hines 2005 VS I LP, an affiliate of Hines, owned a 0.4% and a 0.5% limited partnership interest in the Operating Partnership as of March 31, 2013 and December 31, 2012, respectively.
-In addition, another affiliate of Hines, HALP Associates Limited Partnership ("HALP"), owned a 5.0% and 4.8% limited partnership interest in the Operating Partnership as of March 31, 2013 and December 31, 2012, respectively, which is a profits interest (the "Participation Interest").
+As of June 30, 2013 and December 31, 2012, Hines REIT owned a 94.4% and 94.7% general partner interest, respectively, in the Operating Partnership.
+Hines 2005 VS I LP, an affiliate of Hines, owned a 0.4% and a 0.5% limited partnership interest in the Operating Partnership as of June 30, 2013 and December 31, 2012, respectively.
+In addition, another affiliate of Hines, HALP Associates Limited Partnership ("HALP"), owned a 5.2% and 4.8% limited partnership interest in the Operating Partnership as of June 30, 2013 and December 31, 2012, respectively, which is a profits interest (the "Participation Interest").